top of page

 Thinking beyond macronutrients

-Traditional dieticians recognize three basic macronutrients: carbohydrates, fats, and proteins.
+When ignoring alcohol, traditional dietitians recognize three basic macronutrients: carbohydrates, fats, and proteins.

 1. Carbohydrates are the simplest foods and contain little information value.
 Digestible carbohydrates like sugar and starches are used by the body almost exclusively as energy, while non-digestible fibers pass through the body into the feces.
 Contrary to conventional diet advice, there is no minimum required dietary intake of carbohydrates necessary to support human health, because the liver is capable of synthesizing glucose for all metabolic processes that require it.
-In fact, the liver uses glycerol obtained from fat cells to synthesize glucose, suggesting: The need for gluconeogenic substrate (during very low carbohydrate diets) may explain how lipolysis can continue when caloric intake exceeds caloric expenditure. -- Westman et al. (2003).
+In fact, the liver uses amino acids and glycerol obtained from fat cells to synthesize glucose, suggesting: The need for gluconeogenic substrate (during very low carbohydrate diets) may explain how lipolysis can continue when caloric intake exceeds caloric expenditure. -- Westman et al. (2003).

 2. Fats are more complex.
 They come in a dizzying array of varieties, including saturated, monounsaturated, polyunsaturated, and trans fats, all of which signal different metabolic and informational pathways within the body.